Marie Alohalani Brown, Ph.D.

 I was raised in Mākaha on Oʻahu a Kākuhihewa but my ʻŌiwi ancestral roots begin in Hoʻokena at the foot of the Mauna Loa volcano on Hawaiʻi a Keawe.
 I grew up in a very large family (my grandmother had eleven siblings), most of whom embraced our traditional beliefs and belief-related practices.
 I bring these cultural insights to bear upon my study of nā mea Hawaiʻi (things Hawaiian).

 I am a world traveler, having visited over thirty countries, which includes living in Tokyo for four years and Rome for sixteen.
-I speak four languages to varying degrees of fluency (English, Italian, Hawaiian, and French), and I am learning a fifth (Tahitian) and sixth (German).
+I speak four languages to varying degrees of fluency (English, Italian, Hawaiian, and French).
 Students in my classes are welcome to write their papers in Hawaiian.
 My thesis, written in Hawaiian for an M.A. in Hawaiian Language, was a treatise on moʻo, a class of Hawaiian reptilian water deities who once held substantial roles in nearly every sector of Hawaiian society, and whom many ʻŌiwi continue to honor.
 My thesis is the largest compilation of traditional and current information regarding these deities.
 My dissertation was a life-writing project, which chronicled the life and contributions of John Papa ʻĪʻī, a significant figure in nineteenth-century Hawaiʻi.
 My first book, Facing the Spears of Change: The Life and Legacy of John Papa ʻĪʻī, published in May 2016, is based on my dissertation.